BlockSigner/business-guide/source/aes/AESsetup.rst

 .. image:: aes_register2.png
     :class: with-shadow

-You will be taken to a form to provide information to register your company for AES for Business.
-Once you submit the form, the registration process will start.
+You will be taken to a form to enter your company details.
+Once you submit the form, the AES for Business registration will start.

 **What happens next?**

 - You will receive 2 documents to sign:

- •	**GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (The article 2.1 is relevant to your company.)
+ 1. **GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (Article 2.1 is relevant to your company.)

 This document must be signed with the advanced (AES) or qualified (QES) electronic signature.
-If you are not authorised to sign it on behalf of your company, please send the document to the authorised signatory.
+If you are not authorised to sign, please send the document to the authorised signatory.

- •	**GlobalSign Terms of Use**
+ 2. **GlobalSign Terms of Use**

+ Simple electronic signature (SES) is enough for this document.

 - Once both documents are signed, we will send them to our partner GlobalSign.

-- Then GlobalSign will contact you to verify your company details.
+- GlobalSign will then contact you by e-mail or phone to verify your company details.

 If you have a domain, GlobalSign will verify whether you have control over the domain.
-Please be aware that domaon verification may take a few more days.
+Please be aware that domain verification may take a few more days.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company.

 - To check that everything is set up correctly, we will send you a test document to sign.

-- Once you have succesfully signed it, AES for Business will be available to all members of your Skribble Business.
+- Once you have successfully signed it, AES for Business will be available to your Skribble Business members.